Cholpontemirbekova/Cholpontemirbekova/README.md

 - 👋 Hi, I’m @Cholpontemirbekova
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Machine Learning and Deep Leaning and how to do handstands
-- 💞️ I’m looking to collaborate on Machine Learning and Deep Learning projects
+- 💞️ I’m looking to collaborate on Machine Learning and Deep Learning projects, and also we can do yoga
 - 📫 Please reach me at https://www.linkedin.com/in/cholpon-temirbekova/

 <!---